LeoGai/EHR-registration-subtype/README.md

 - **Title:** Subtype-Aware Registration of Longitudinal Electronic Health Records
 - **Authors:** Xin Gai, Shiyi Jiang, and Anru R. Zhang

+If you have any question about this code, please contact Xin Gai (xg.biostat@gmail.com).

 # Reproducing Experiments

 ## Setup